-For financial reporting, the actuarial valuation as of June 30, 2018, was performed by Gabriel Roeder Smith (GRS).
-The total pension liability, net pension liability, and sensitivity information as of June 30, 2018 were based on an actuarial valuation date of June 30, 2017.
+For financial reporting, the actuarial valuation as of June 30, 2019, was performed by Gabriel Roeder Smith (GRS).
+The total pension liability, net pension liability, and sensitivity information as of June 30, 2019 were based on an actuarial valuation date of June 30, 2018.
 The total pension liability was rolled-forward from the valuation date (June 30, 2017) to the plan's fiscal year ending June 30, 2018, using generally accepted actuarial principles.
 GRS did not perform the actuarial valuation as of June 30, 2017 but did replicate the prior actuary's valuations results on the same assumption, methods, and data, as of that date.
 The roll-forward is based on the results of GRS' replication.
 Subsequent to the actuarial valuation date (June 30, 2017), but prior to the measurement date the KRS Board of Trustees reviewed investment trends, inflation, and payroll growth historical trends.
-Based on this review the Board adopted the following updated actuarial assumptions which were used in performing the actuarial valuation as of June 30, 2018, which were also used to determine the Total Pension Liability and Net Pension Liability as of June 30, 2018.
+Based on this review the Board adopted the following updated actuarial assumptions which were used in performing the actuarial valuation as of June 30, 2019, which were also used to determine the Total Pension Liability and Net Pension Liability as of June 30, 2019.

-The following actuarial methods and assumptions were used to determine the actuarially determined contributions effective for fiscal year ending June 30, 2018:
+The following actuarial methods and assumptions were used to determine the actuarially determined contributions effective for fiscal year ending June 30, 2019:

-Valuation date June 30, 2016
+Valuation date June 30, 2017

-Experience study July 1, 2008 - June 30, 2013
+Experience study July 1, 2014 - June 30, 2018

 Actuarial cost method Entry age normal

+Asset valuation method 20% of the difference between the market value of assets and the expected actuarial value of assets is recognized

 Amortization method Level percent of pay

-Remaining amortization period 27 years, closed
+Remaining amortization period 26 years, closed

-Payroll growth rate 4.00%
+Payroll growth rate 2.00% Inflation 2.30%

-Asset valuation method 20% of the difference between the market value of assets and the

-expected actuarial value of assets is recognized

-Inflation 3.25%

-Salary increase 4.00% average
+Salary increase 3.30% to 11.55% Nonhazardous

+3.05% to 18.55%, Hazardous

-Investment rate of return 7.50% for CERS Non-Hazardous, CERS Hazardous
+Investment rate of return 6.25%

 The mortality table used for active members is RP-2000 Combined Mortality Table projected with Scale BB to 2013 (multiplied by 50% for males and 30% for females).
 For healthy retired members and beneficiaries, the mortality table used is the RP-2000 Combined Mortality Table projected with Scale BB to 2013 (setback for one year for females).
-For disabled members, the RP-2000 Combined Disabled Mortality Table projected with Scale BB to 2013 (setback for one year for females).
 For disabled members, the RP-2000 Combined Disabled Mortality Table projected with Scale BB to 2013 (setback four years for males) is used for the period after disability retirement.

 Discount Rate